sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/nAradaH/sangItamakarandaH.md

- Further, the names of writers, mentioned in this work are Hari, Bramha, Matanga, Kiśyapa, Kamalisya, Chandi, Vylla, Sárdula, Nirada, Tumburu, Shanmukha, Bhringi, Devendra, Kubera, Kusika, Mitrigupta, Ravana, Samudia Sarasvati, Bali, Yaksha and [Vikrama](# " Vide pages 49 to 51") Many of these names are names of deities and Purinik personagos and it is beyond our means to determine their time But the names of Vikrama and Matigupta are historical As there have been several Vikiamas, it is difficult to say what Vikrama is meant But the mention of the name of Matrigupta, who is also mentioned by Sarngadeva in his Sangita Ratnakara as one of the writers on music, enables us to infer that the present work must have been written not earlier than 7th century A D Matrigupta, who was a poet and write on poetics, is said to have lived about the first half of the sixth century being a contemporary of Siliditya Pratapas la of Milva (A D 550-600) My esteemed fiend, T M Tripathi Esqr B. A of Bombay, informs me that from the *Natya Pradipa of Sundara Mis'ra* it appears that Matigupta has written a commentary on *Bharata's Natya Sastra*
+ Further, the names of writers, mentioned in this work are Hari, Bramha, Matanga, Kiśyapa, Kamalisya, Chandi, Vylla, Sárdula, Nirada, Tumburu, Shanmukha, Bhringi, Devendra, Kubera, Kusika, Mitrigupta, Ravana, Samudia Sarasvati, Bali, Yaksha and Vikrama[^17] Many of these names are names of deities and Purinik personagos and it is beyond our means to determine their time But the names of Vikrama and Matigupta are historical As there have been several Vikiamas, it is difficult to say what Vikrama is meant But the mention of the name of Matrigupta, who is also mentioned by Sarngadeva in his Sangita Ratnakara as one of the writers on music, enables us to infer that the present work must have been written not earlier than 7th century A D Matrigupta, who was a poet and write on poetics, is said to have lived about the first half of the sixth century being a contemporary of Siliditya Pratapas la of Milva (A D 550-600) My esteemed fiend, T M Tripathi Esqr B. A of Bombay, informs me that from the *Natya Pradipa of Sundara Mis'ra* it appears that Matigupta has written a commentary on *Bharata's Natya Sastra*

+[^17]: " Vide pages 49 to 51"

  But there is one circumstance which may help us in deciding the priority of this work to *Sangita Ratnakara* For, Nárada mentions the name of only Matrigupta among the names of the historical personages as writers on music, and does not mention the names of the later writers such as Rudrata, Nanya Bhupala, Paramardı Somes'a, Lollata, Udbhata, S'anhuka, Abhinava Gupta &c.
 If Narada had copied the names of authors from *Sangita Ratnak ara,* he would not have omitted them It is likely that S'arngadeva copied the names of older authors from Naiadas book and added these later names known at his time to the list in bus book Nářada does not seem to have borrowed any verses from *Sangita Ratnakara* The treatment and order of the topics observed in *Sangita Makaranda* is quite different from that in the *Sangita Ratnakara*.